Early Childhood Education (ECE)

-Early childhood education (ECE) is the study of child development and developmentally appropriate practices for young children.
+The study of child development and developmentally appropriate practices for young children.
 Career paths chosen by students pursuing undergraduate studies in ECE commonly include infant/toddler or preschool teachers and administrators.
 Careers in the discipline that generally require graduate-level degrees include administrators of government funded programs like Head Start and state preschools.
 Even students who choose not to major in ECE find that coursework in the field improves their parenting skills.

-Advisors: D. Greene, W. Sanders
+Advisors: D. Greene, W. Sanders, M. Avalos

 CURRENT ITEMS OF INTEREST: